top of page

 Donna DeBerardinis and Jenny Aaronson created this Non-Profit Organization in February 2014 to help cure the Parvovirus infected Puppies.
 They were very successful in this en devour and went on to start a Spay and Neuter program which assisted those in need.
 In 2019, when Donna's interests became stronger as a Caregiver for the Senior Community, she generously transferred Be-Paws We Care (BPWC) to Julie Raming and Dave Patrick so that her dream of helping animals in need would continue.
 We hope we are making her proud!

 Hope Is Where the Heart Is.... and our Hearts are with the Homeless Pets .
-We Strive to give them a Second Chance at life
+We Strive to give them a Second Chance at life and a life free of unwanted litters!

 MISSION & GOALS

-BPWC BOARD & TEAM MEMBERS
+BOARD & TEAM MEMBERS

 Julie Raming, CEO/President / Volunteer